cnorthwood/ternip/README.txt

                           described above for the regular expressions.
 If set to true (the default), then it it converted into the tokenised string format described above.
 Otherwise,
-                          the value is used as the seperator between the tokens when detokenising.
-The special values 'space' and 'null' can be used to indicate the token seperator should be the single space, or no gap at all.
+                          the value is used as the separator between the tokens when detokenising.
+The special values 'space' and 'null' can be used to indicate the token separator should be the single space, or no gap at all.
 Note, if tokenise is not true, then Deliminate-Numbers can not be used, and part-of-speech tags are not available to